 Today, we, the team of Knockout Mosquitoes, have listed the top 5 mosquito myths that people believe in but should not.
 Go through this read and educate yourself about these pesky flying creatures –

 Mosquitoes go behind sweet blood.

-Many of us often notice that some family members are more prone to mosquito bites, while others are not even bothered by one.
+Many of us often notice that some family members are more prone to mosquito bites, while others are not bothered by one.
 ‘You have sweet blood’ – this is what people end up saying to those who are constantly bugged by mosquitoes.

 Well, mosquitoes certainly do not have taste preferences in blood, but they do not go around looking for someone sweet to have a perfect meal.
 Mosquitoes are attracted to the odors you are releasing from sweat and the chemicals you are generating.
 These little creatures target people who produce high amounts of certain acids like uric acid, citric acid, etc.

 They also have a sense of smell and are inclined towards people who emit large quantities of Carbon dioxide.
-Pregnant women are at a greater risk of mosquito bits as they exhale a considerably high amount of carbon dioxide during pregnancy.
+Pregnant women are at a greater risk of mosquito bites as they exhale a considerably high amount of carbon dioxide during pregnancy.

 This is the reason why mosquito repellent creams work.
 Mosquito repellent creams contain certain chemicals that ward off the mosquitoes away from you.
-So, it is better to get yourself layered up from such repellent or opt for other mosquito control measures if you are mosquitoes’ favorite.
+So, it is better to get yourself layered up from such repellent or opt for other mosquito control measures if you are a mosquitoes’ favorite.
 Getting a good mosquito misting system installed is also recommended if mosquitoes are thriving and breeding in large numbers around your property.

 Mosquitoes die after biting you